 Hey there, folks!
-Today, we’re going to spend a bit of time talking about MySQL, the most popular relational database management system on the web.
+Today, we’re going to walk you through a MySQL cheat sheet so you can navigate with ease.
+After all, it is the most popular relational database management system on the web.
 Now, while it certainly didn’t get where it is by being either obtuse or difficult to use, it can be a bit finicky sometimes – and there are a few ‘gotchas!’ here and there that can present a challenge to even the most seasoned of administrators.

 That’s where we come in.
-Let’s go over a few useful tidbits about MySQL that everyone should know (but most people seem to forget).
+Let’s go over a few useful tidbits in our MySQL cheat sheet that everyone should know (but most people seem to forget).

 Much Ado About Database Engines